dynamsoft-docs/barcode-reader-docs/performance/read-rate.md

 - `DM_SHARPENING_SMOOTHING` is preferred when the barcode content modules have blurred boundaries with unclear backgrounds.
 - `DM_MORPHING` is preferred when the barcode area is polluted or damaged.

 Last but not least, `DM_DEEP_ANALYSIS` is the most powerful way to deal with desperate situations which cannot be solved by above modes.
-It analyzes every pixel of the image, does a lot calculation to gather characteristics to find or build relation between each pixel, and finally find out the barcode modules and final result.
+It analyzes every pixel of the image, does a lot of calculation to gather characteristics to find or build relation between pixels before finally find out the barcode modules and final result.

 >Note:
->To get the best read rate, DBR by default has all above 9 modes enabled so that it covers varying situations.
+>To get the best read rate, DBR by default has all 9 modes enabled so that it covers varying situations.
->To speed up the process, choose only one or a few optimun modes.
+>To speed up the process, choose only one or a few optimum modes.
->When using multiple modes, always set `DM_DEEP_ANALYSIS` after all other modes since it's relatively time-consuming.
+>When `DM_DEEP_ANALYSIS` is used, make sure it is the last one since it's most time-consuming.

 ## Optimizing Particular Circumstances while Decoding

 ### Enlarge Barcodes with Small Module Sizes
-Barcodes with a small module size may be distorted by some processing methods like rotation, binarization with inappropriate block size, etc. Enlarging the barcode zone to a larger size can enhance the ability to prevent distortion, thereby improve the possibility to decode the result.
+Barcodes with a small module size may be distorted by some processing methods like rotation, binarization with inappropriate block size, etc. Enlarging the barcode area to a larger size can enhance the ability to prevent distortion, thereby improving the likelihood of decoding results.
 The parameter [ScaleUpModes]({{ site.parameters_reference }}scale-up-modes.html) can be used to determine how the enlarging should be done, if at all.
-For example, using `SUM_LINEAR_INTERPOLATION` with argument `ModuleSizeThreshold` set to 2 will activate the enlaring process using the linear interpolation method when barcode module size is smaller than 2px.
+For example, using `SUM_LINEAR_INTERPOLATION` with argument `ModuleSizeThreshold` set to 2 will activate the enlaring process using the linear interpolation method when the barcode module size is smaller than 2px.

 ### Enable All Wanted Barcode Types
-Barcode types are defined with parameter [BarcodeFormat]({{ site.enumerations }}format-enums.html#barcodeformat) and [BarcodeFormat_2]({{ site.enumerations }}format-enums.html#barcodeformat_2).
-A barcode can be detected only when its type is set as enabled.
+Barcode types are defined with the parameters [BarcodeFormat]({{ site.enumerations }}format-enums.html#barcodeformat) and [BarcodeFormat_2]({{ site.enumerations }}format-enums.html#barcodeformat_2).
+A barcode can be detected only when its type is enabled.
 When the barcode type is uncertain, you should enable all barcode types to ensure the read rate.

 ### Restore Incomplete Modules
 In some cases, due to misprinting, the barcodes may miss some modules, like the patterns of a QR code or the border of a Datamatrix.
 DBR is able to restore the missing modules for these barcodes by setting `BCM_GENERAL` mode in the parameter [BarcodeComplementModes]({{ site.parameters_reference }}barcode-complement-modes.html).